ROCm/rocSOLVER/docs/index.rst

     * :ref:`tuning_label`
     * :ref:`deprecated`

-To contribute to the documentation refer to `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/index.html>`_.
+To contribute to the documentation refer to :doc:`Contributing to ROCm <rocm:contribute/contributing>`.

-You can find licensing information on the `Licensing <https://rocm.docs.amd.com/en/latest/about/license.html>`_ page.
+You can find licensing information on the :doc:`Licensing <rocm:about/license>` page.